-This essay was written by the parent of a Ragazzi chorister, graduating class of 2018.
-We thank this young man and his family for sharing the highlights of his years with the chorus, But most especially, we share his parents’ pride in his determination to learn to read music, in spite of his dyslexia.
-His name has been changed here, to protect his privacy.
+This essay was written by the parent of a Ragazzi chorister who is in the graduating class of 2018.
+We thank this young man and his family for sharing the highlights of his years with the chorus.
+We share his parents’ pride in his determination to learn to read music, in spite of his dyslexia.
+His name has been changed here to protect his privacy.

-It is also Brody’s senior year in high school and he has been working on his college essay.
-He gave it to me to edit and I was completely blown away.
-It is unbelievable – all of the things that he has done because of his membership in Ragazzi.
+It is Brody’s senior year in high school, and he has been working on his college essay.
+He gave it to me to edit, and I was completely blown away.
+It is unbelievable all of the things that he has done because of his membership in Ragazzi.

 He says that one of the most important experiences he had was recording a CD at Skywalker Ranch.
-The boys worked to the point of pure exhaustion then worked some more.
+The boys worked to the point of pure exhaustion, and then worked some more.
 In the end, it was very gratifying.
-And how many 14 year olds can say that they’ve performed at Carnegie hall?
+And how many 14-year-olds can say that they’ve performed at Carnegie Hall?
 It’s quite a list, but he barely scratched the surface of his experiences as a Ragazzi chorister.

 It turns out, though, that Brody’s college essay is not just about Ragazzi.
 It is about being dyslexic and not being able to read music.
-Imagine how distressing it would be to look at a sheet of music and not be able to distinguish whether the notes were on a line or a space or if the music was going up or down.
+Imagine how distressing it would be to look at a sheet of music and not be able to distinguish whether the notes were on a line or a space, or if the music was going up or down.
 His first reaction was to try to hide this fact from everyone.
 It would be his secret.
-He had many strategies, a good ear and a great ability to memorize his part.
+He had many strategies, a good ear, and a great ability to memorize his part.
 He eventually realized, though, that he would not succeed unless he learned to read music.
-Thus began a meticulous and painstaking effort, with the help of Ragazzi staff, other choristers and a fierce self-determination, to learn to read.
+Thus began a meticulous and painstaking effort, with the help of Ragazzi staff, other choristers, and fierce self-determination.

-As a parent, I can tell you that Brody’s experiences in Ragazzi have taught him commitment, hard work, collaboration, organization, confidence and it has given him the opportunity to earn a healthy self-esteem.
-Going to overnight camp at age 8 started the foundation of resilience, independence and self-reliance.
-He has found lifetime friendships through Ragazzi.
+As a parent, I can tell you that Brody’s experiences in Ragazzi have taught him commitment, hard work, collaboration, organization, and confidence.
+Ragazzi has given him the opportunity to earn healthy self esteem.
+Going to overnight camp at age 8 started the foundation of resilience, independence, and self-reliance.
+He has found a lifetime friendships through Ragazzi.

 Ultimately, the joy he takes in music is a gift that he will have the rest of his life.
 The tools that Ragazzi has helped him develop – has given him – will help him in whatever he chooses to do.